 May 18th, 2013 Headsman

 Back in the 19th century, islands stacked high with guano were worth their weight in bird crap.
-The phosphate-rich dung piled meters-deep in some places, and could be mined for agricultural fertilization and for use in gunpowder and explosives.
+The phosphate-rich dung piled meters-deep in some places, and could be mined for agricultural fertilizer and for use in gunpowder and explosives.

 In 1856, Congress even passed a Guano Islands Act empowering skippers to plant the stars and stripes on any of these lucrative little turd reefs they happened to run across.
 That’s how the U.S. came to possess, for instance, Midway Island … and more than 100 other islands as well.